- How do I get help?

 6. Do you offer assistance in person, or remotely?

 We deliver the OIT Managed Desktop Service through a variety of media and methods.
 We use phone, email, knowledgebase articles, or remote assistance tools to resolve problems remotely whenever possible.
-If we determine an on-site visit is necessary, we will dispatch a technician to work on unit-owned workstations.
-We arrange for replacement parts and perform repairs on manufacturer-warranted, unit-owned workstations.
+If we determine an on-site visit is necessary, we will dispatch a technician to work on department-owned workstations.
+We arrange for replacement parts and perform repairs on manufacturer-warranted, department-owned workstations.
 At our discretion, we may repair a workstation at your location or at our offices.
 If repairs take place at your location, Managed Desktop Support is responsible for the on-campus pickup and delivery of your workstation or affected parts.
 However, you must deliver any off-campus workstations to us for repairs.
-If a workstation is not manufacturer-warranted, your unit must purchase replacement parts, but may, with prior approval, allow us to order them and charge back the costs.
+If a workstation is not manufacturer-warranted, your unit must purchase replacement parts.

 7. What if my computer repair will take an extended period of time?